Loinirnic/SpinnerDisk_Design/README.md

 |
 # Main PID PCB Design

+Here is the final drawing schematic of the pcb:

+<img width="500" alt="Final_board_main_sch" src="https://user-images.githubusercontent.com/87417442/127645443-46c0f1e9-f01e-453d-9938-83d1dc093d54.PNG">

+### The components used in the schematic and purpose in final design

-The Main PCB Board will use an arduino nano to communicate to the motor, encoder and raspberry pi.
+- Arduino Nano - V3 (A1) - used to communicate to the motor, encoder and raspberry pi.
 The arduino will take the information from the raspberry pi and control the motor using a driver.
 It will then receive the feedback from the encoder readings and return those to the raspberry pi.

-Here is the final drawing schematic of the pcb:

-<img width="500" alt="Final_board_main_sch" src="https://user-images.githubusercontent.com/87417442/127645443-46c0f1e9-f01e-453d-9938-83d1dc093d54.PNG">

-### The components used in the schematic are:

-- Arduino Nano - V3 (A1)
-- Two 3.3V-5V Bi-directional level converters from arduino (J1 & J2)
+- Two 3.3V-5V ***Bi-directional level converters from arduino*** (J1 & J2) - change the voltage from 3.3V to 5V or vise versa.
+These consist of power terminals and 4 channels for both the low and high voltage ends.
+Click [here](https://www.digchip.com/datasheets/download_datasheet.php?id=436483&part-number=BOB-12009&type=prod) to see the datasheet.
+One will be used for the encoder input and one for the motor driver output from the arduino nano since it only needs 3.3V to work.

-- 6 pin output terminal for motor driver (J3)
+- 6 pin output terminal for motor driver (J3) - connection point to the motor driver.
+Each pin is labelled to aid correct connections between pcb and driver board.
-- 5 Pin input terminal from encoder (J4)
+- 5 Pin input terminal from encoder (J4) - Connection point to the encoder board
-- Motor terminal supply (J5)
+- Motor terminal supply (J5) - supply for DC motor
-- DC power supply Barrel Jack (J6)
+- DC power supply Barrel Jack (J6) - power supply port
-- Alternative Screw terminal for power supply (J7)
+- Alternative Screw terminal for power supply (J7) - connect pcb directly to a DC power supply by screwing in cables.
-- 100uF Through hole decoupling capacitor (C1)
+- 100uF Through hole decoupling capacitor (C1) - to reduce noise from power supply cables
-- 8A Fuse for the arduino THT/SMD (F1)
+- 8A Fuse for the arduino THT/SMD (F1) - ensure that the current does not exceed 8A and is easy to replace

 The arduino is connected directly to the level converters with the following pin specification